tensorflow/tensorflow/tensorflow/docs_src/extend/adding_an_op.md

 files and the library that you need to compile your op in locations that are system specific.
 However, the TensorFlow python library provides the `get_include` function to get the header directory.
-Here is the output of this function on a Ubuntu machine.
+Here is the output of this function on an Ubuntu machine.

 ```bash
 $ python